Dragon-Wonder/Attacker-The-Game/README.md

 *Implented more variety in monster with random modifiers -2/19/15

+*Chnage level ups to be you can place any amount of points in any stat. -2/20/15

 ###Short-Term

 *Something that allows the monster or player to move first and chance to stun.